Information-Theoretic Measures in AI: A Practical Decision Framework: Discussion

 \section{Discussion}

 \paragraph{When not to use IT measures.} Several recurrent anti-patterns deserve explicit warning.
 First, do not use TE or MI as evidence of interventional causality without controlling for latent confounders and running surrogate tests; both measures are observational and can be non-zero under purely correlational data-generating processes.
 Second, do not apply kNN MI estimators to high-dimensional data ($d \gg 20$) without dimensionality reduction or careful variance assessment; estimates in these regimes are dominated by the curse of dimensionality.
 Third, do not silently use MINE or InfoNCE as MI measurements rather than training surrogates; this conflation is common in self-supervised learning papers and leads to uncalibrated claims about representation quality~\citep{tschannen2020}.
-Fourth, do not compute Phi without stating the IIT version, system size, and whether exact or approximate computation was used; different versions produce qualitatively different orderings~\citep{mediano2019}.
-Finally, KL divergence should not be treated as a distance (it is not symmetric) or applied when distributions have disjoint support.
+Fourth, KL divergence should not be treated as a distance (it is not symmetric) or applied when distributions have disjoint support.

 \paragraph{Open problems.} Reliable estimation of mutual information in high dimensions ($d > 50$) remains unsolved: neural estimators are biased and variance-prone; parametric models are misspecified; and there is no agreed-upon benchmark for continuous high-dimensional MI estimation.
-Scalable computation of Phi beyond 20 nodes requires algorithmic breakthroughs; current approximations diverge in unpredictable ways.
 TE estimation under non-stationary and non-linear conditions with latent confounders is an active area without consensus methods.
-Autonomy as defined for binary PyPhi systems has not yet been extended to graded or multi-valued systems in a validated way.
 Future work integrating IT measures with causal graphical models~\citep{pearl2009} may close the gap between observational and interventional IT analysis.
+Extensions to Kolmogorov complexity, directed information, and partial information decomposition are natural directions as their estimation consensus matures.

+\paragraph{Limitation: framework utility is asserted, not measured.} Like most reporting and decision-guideline documents, the flowchart and master table are intended as navigational and reporting aids, not as instruments validated to improve measure-selection outcomes; the reporting-guideline literature outside AI/ML has made the same distinction explicit, warning against treating a checklist's adoption as evidence of the quality or correctness of the decisions it informs~\citep{puljak2019,logullo2020}.
+We make no claim that using this framework measurably improves decision accuracy, selection time, or inter-practitioner agreement relative to not using it; establishing that would require a controlled user study, which is outside the scope of this survey.